dhardy/rfcs/text/0000-epochs.md

 }
 ```

-- This code will compile **as-is** on *all* Rust versions.
-On versions 1.21 and
+- This code will compile **as-is** on *all* Rust toolset versions, normally without extra warnings.

-above, it will yield a warning, saying that `catch` is deprecated as an
+- On versions 1.21 and above, when deprecation warnings are enabled, it will yield a warning,
-identifier.
+  saying that `catch` is deprecated as an identifier.

-- On version 1.23, if you change `Cargo.toml` to use epoch `2015-next`, the
+- On version 1.23, if you change `Cargo.toml` to use the preview `1.0-next`, the
   code will fail to compile due to `catch` being a keyword.
-Similarly for epoch
+Similarly for `2.0` after
-  `2018` on version 1.27.
+  the 2.0 release.

-- However, if you leave it at epoch `2015`, you can upgrade to Rust 1.27 **and
+- However, if you leave it at version `1.0`, you can upgrade to the Rust 2.0 toolset **and
-  use libraries that opt in to the `2018` epoch** with no problem.
+  use libraries that opt in to the `2.0` major release** with no problem.

 #### Example: repurposing corner cases